ampproject/amphtml/extensions/amp-ooyala-player/amp-ooyala-player.md

 An optional attribute to specify a skin.json config file URL for player V4.

+**autoplay**

+If this attribute is present, and the browser supports autoplay:

+* the video is automatically muted before autoplay starts
+* when the video is scrolled out of view, the video is paused
+* when the video is scrolled into view, the video resumes playback
+* when the user taps the video, the video is unmuted
+* if the user has interacted with the video (e.g., mutes/unmutes, pauses/resumes, etc.), and the video is scrolled in or out of view, the state of the video remains as how the user left it.
+For example, if the user pauses the video, then scrolls the video out of view and returns to the video, the video is still paused.

 ## Validation

 See [amp-ooyala-player rules](https://github.com/ampproject/amphtml/blob/master/extensions/amp-ooyala-player/0.1/validator-amp-ooyala-player.protoascii) in the AMP validator specification.